jfvelezserrano/ADABOC/README.md

         R < code/H2O_Code_Without_DL.R --no-save
         R < code/copula_learning_example.R --no-save
 ```
+In both cases you can edit the top level scripts to select other dataset.

-[Here](https://github.com/jfvelezserrano/copula-learning-method/runs/703504103?check_suite_focus=true) you can see the result of an execution.
+[Here](https://github.com/jfvelezserrano/copula-learning-method/runs/703504103?check_suite_focus=true) you can see the result of an execution over the kdd1998 dataset.